Will ISSS always sponsor me for reinstatement?

 - Be sure to make copies of your receipt, and keep it with your other important immigration documents.
 You will need to submit a copy of this receipt along with your other reinstatement application material.

-Remember, your reinstatement application cannot be mailed until the SEVIS fee is paid and you have a receipt proving payment.
+Remember, your online I-539 reinstatement application cannot be submitted until the SEVIS fee is paid and you have a receipt proving payment.
 Should your reinstatement application be denied, the SEVIS fee is not refundable.

 How long does it take for the US Citizenship and Immigration Services to process my application?

-The USCIS can take several months to process reinstatement applications.
+The USCIS can take 3-5 months or longer to process reinstatement applications.

 Can I travel outside of the U.S. while my reinstatement is pending?

-No, until your reinstatement request is approved, you should not travel outside of the U.S.
+No, until your reinstatement application is approved, you should not travel outside of the U.S.

 How will I be notified that a decision has been made on my application?

-USCIS will return your I-20 noting the approved reinstatement to F-1 status to ISSS, along with your I-94 card (and that of any F-2 dependents) showing the reinstatement approval stamp.
-The ISSS will notify you when these documents arrive.
+USCIS will contact you by mail noting the approved reinstatement to F-1 status, along with your I-94 card (and that of any F-2 dependents) showing the reinstatement approval stamp.

 What if I am denied reinstatement to F-1 status?